Spain aims to reopen borders to tourism in late June

 Including furloughed workers and people on medical leave, as many as 7 million people are depending on the state, almost 30% of the working population, according to data that Spain sent to Brussels in early May.

+Even though life on the less populated Balearic and Canary Islands is almost back to normal for locals, there are still no tourists in sight.

+“It is consistent with the phase-out plan.
+We can’t allow foreigners to travel while the Spanish population is confined,” Abalos said.
-In a change from the previous morning time, the government was to announce the latest 24-hour tally of coronavirus cases and fatalities at around 5 pm (1500 GMT) from Monday onwards.

-Reporting by Emma Pinedo, Jesus Aguado and Inti Landauro in Madrid; Jordi Rubio and Luis Castilleja in Valencia; Editing by Ingrid Melander and Andrew Cawthorne
+Separately, the government said it would from now on announce the day’s tally of coronavirus cases and fatalities around 5 pm (1500 GMT) instead of doing so at 11 am.
+(Reporting by Emma Pinedo and Inti Landauro; Editing by Ingrid Melander and Andrew Cawthorne)